Software Robots To Become A New Normal In The Workplace

 These and all other challenges can be tackled with good strategy and tactical plans.
 There will always be Unknown-Unknowns and robust contingency plans need to be in pace.

 - What role is Verint playing in helping organizations implement RPA?

 A number of organizations in APAC, and around the world, from multiple industries are working with Verint to define and implement a suitable RPA strategy.
 This not only includes the procurement and deployment of our RPA technology solution but, just as importantly, working with our consulting teams to ensure that it exists as a core component of a wider workforce engagement and customer experience environment.

 - What would you tell the CIOs on training their teams manage work in a robotic era?

-I think senior leaders are no aware of the wider impact of the RPA kind of projects.
-Skilling of workforce needs to be thought of in a holistic manner.
+I am sure senior leaders are already aware of the wider impact of the RPA kind of projects.
 While CIOs build skills around running and managing robots, it is equally important to plan for skilling of existing human capital.
 Since RPA addresses the lower skill jobs, the entire recruitment and training plans for lower and newer workforce might need to change for the enterprise.
 Larger the organization the larger the change required.
-CIOs need to lead be the thought leaders for this in their organizations.
+CIOs need to lead as thought leaders for this in their organizations.